Something BIG is Coming Lead management is about to get a whole lot easier Be The First to Know→

 Whatever the case, you can use the below steps to fix your problem and then measure progress toward improving your SEO rankings.

 Step 2.
-Update & Enhance Your Page
+Update & Enhance Your Content

 Assuming that your page hasn’t been penalized by Google and that you only slipped a few positions, this is the very first thing you should think to do.